 Ideally, you should take both protein powder and BCAAs for the following bodybuilding purposes:

-- Protein – to supply your muscle tissue with a hefty supply of post-workout protein with which to grow new muscle tissue.
+- Protein – to supply your muscle tissue with a hefty supply of post-workout protein with which to grow new muscle tissue through protein synthesis.

 - BCAAs – to lessen the negative consequences of exercise, namely muscle fatigue and soreness, while maximizing the anabolic capacity of your post-workout muscle metabolism.

 Together, protein powder and BCAAs may work synergistically to boost your muscle and strength gains, as well as your endurance, motivation, immunity, and general fitness.

 Is it better to take BCAA supplements during (intra) or after (post) working out?